 The desired output from quantitative GC-MS analysis is a table of VP concentrations that need to be correlated back to specific experimental conditions (vide supra).
 Based on the tested sample matrix for control versus smoked-exposed wine grapes, GC-MS analysis will generate a total of 5,220 (580 samples x 9 VP) unique VP concentrations that need to processed into meaningful results summaries.
-As well, the samples associated with specific GPS coordinates (1,980 unique VP values) need to be visualized to assess spatial trends and determine summary statistics to establish baseline levels of VPs in control vines.
+As well, the samples associated with specific GIS coordinates (1,980 unique VP values) need to be visualized to assess spatial trends and determine summary statistics to establish baseline levels of VPs in control vines.
 To manage these large data sets and enable data from future studies to be easily integrated into an efficient data management system, I will build a series of relational databases in Access that will contain the quantitative GC-MS results and the associated metadata.
-Using SQL queries for data reduction and analysis, I then propose to take queried data sets and export them into R for statistical analyses (mean, standard error of the mean, t-test with unequal variance, etc.) and to Tableau and R for data visualization.
-As well, I intend to use R to model left censored data (where some samples quantitate below a defined threshold) when calculating summary statistics for the GPS data.
-This process will require an evaluation of the degree of censoring per VP and varietal, determining the nature of each distribution (e.g., normal, log-normal, etc.) and finally, applying the appropriate statistical tests to obtain values for the censored data.
+Using SQL queries for data reduction and analysis, I then propose to take queried data sets and export them into R for statistical analyses and to Tableau and R for data visualization.
+As well, I intend to use R to model left-censored data (where some samples quantitate below a defined threshold(s)) when calculating summary statistics.
+This process will require an evaluation of the degree of censoring per VP and varietal, determining the nature of each VP distribution (e.g., normal, log-normal, etc.) and finally, applying the appropriate statistical tests to obtain values for the censored data.

-To facilitate the generation of maps in Tableau I will create a conversion algorithm in Excel to change GPS coordinates in degrees:minutes:seconds to decimal degrees, which is the format required by Tableau.
-After generating the appropriate background map in Tableau, I will use the converted GPS coordinates to map the concentration of VPs over the areas surveyed.
+To facilitate the generation of maps in Tableau, I will create a conversion algorithm in Excel to change GIS coordinates in degrees:minutes:seconds to decimal degrees, which is the format required by Tableau.
+After generating the appropriate background map in Tableau, I will use the converted GIS coordinates to map the concentration of VPs over the areas surveyed.